Rotary Club of Asheville Diversity, Equity, and Inclusion (DEI)

 Our Club's DEI Statement

-The Rotary Club of Asheville is committed to building and maintaining an inclusive and diverse organization where each individual, regardless of age, ethnicity, race, color, abilities, religion, socioeconomic status, culture, sex, sexual orientation, and gender identity, is heard, respected, and valued.
-We acknowledge that real harm is being done by indifference, systems of oppression and discrimination.
+The Rotary Club of Asheville is committed to building and maintaining an inclusive and diverse organization where each individual is heard, respected and valued, regardless of age, ethnicity, race, color, abilities, religion, socioeconomic status, culture, sex, sexual orientation, and gender identity and expression.
+We acknowledge that real harm is done by indifference, systems of oppression and discrimination.
 We refuse to turn away.

 We must act.
 We will actively seek education about equity issues, identify what is unjust, and use our power as individuals and as a Club to work towards solutions that are fair to all.
+Diversity enhances the opportunity for personal growth and elevates the quality of our club’s service to the community.
 By empowering each member and acting together to promote equity and inclusion, we will create a welcoming, accepting, and supportive culture in our Club and our community.

 Our Club's Inaugural DEI Project